Warcraft Universe Supports

 - Noble Wolf: He's wearing a wolf head mask, and can transform into a ghost wolf.
 He's also a fairly stand-up guy.

-- No Self-Buffs: Rehgar, like all healers, cannot use Cleanse on himself.
+- No Self-Buffs: Rehgar, like all healers, cannot use Purge on himself.
 For a time, he also wasn't able to use Ancestral Healing on himself due to balance reasons, but this was eventually reverted.

 - Our Orcs Are Different: A prime example of the "Blizzard" orc, which is only to be expected.